baagaard-usgs/geomodelgrids/docs/user/cxx-api/utils/crstransformer.md

 (cxx-api-utils-crs-transform)=
 ### transform(double* destX, double* destY, const double* destZ, const double srcX, const double srcY, const double srcZ)

 Transform coordinates from source to destination coordinate system.
-If `destZ` is `NULL`, then the z coordinate in the destination coordinate system is not computed.
+If `destZ` is `nullptr`, then the z coordinate in the destination coordinate system is not computed.

 * **destX**[out] X coordinate in destination coordinate system.
 * **destY**[out] Y coordinate in destination coordinate system.